Bible Study on Fear: How God Responds to Your Fear

 “The Lord your God has blessed you in all the work of your hands.
 He has watched over your journey through this vast wilderness.
 These forty years the Lord your God has been with you, and you have not lacked anything.”
 (Deuteronomy 2:7)

-“Help me not to fear” – God responds by giving the next right step
+God responds to our fear by giving us the next right step

 Israelites, escaping Egypt (God gives them the next right step.)